erdogant/erdogant.github.io/blogs/index.md

 1. Taskesen E, [**A Step-by-Step Guide in detecting causal relationships using Bayesian Structure Learning in Python**](https://towardsdatascience.com/a-step-by-step-guide-in-detecting-causal-relationships-using-bayesian-structure-learning-in-python-c20c6b31cee5), Medium, Sep.
 2021
 *The starter's guide to effectively determine causalities across variables.*

-1. Taskesen E, [**Explore and understand your data with a network of significant associations**](https://towardsdatascience.com/explore-and-understand-your-data-with-a-network-of-significant-associations-9a03cf79d254), Medium, Aug.
+1. Taskesen E, **Explore and understand your data with a network of significant associations**, [Substack with Podcast](https://erdogant.substack.com/p/detection-of-relationships-in-data), [Medium](https://towardsdatascience.com/explore-and-understand-your-data-with-a-network-of-significant-associations-9a03cf79d254), Medium, Aug.
 2020
 *Explore to understand your data can make the difference between an unsuccessful project or finishing successfully!*